sy2u/sy2u.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a dual degree undergraduate student at Zhejiang University and University of Illinois at Urbana-Champaign.
-My research interest includes Computer Architrecture, Hardware/Software Co-design, VLSI and Electronic Design Automation.
+My research interest includes Computer Architecture, Hardware/Software Co-design, VLSI Systems and Electronic Design Automation.

 # 🔥 News
-- *2025.03*: &nbsp;🎉🎉 Awarded the qualification of recommendation for Outstanding Graduate of Zhejiang Province!
+- *2025.03*: &nbsp;🎉🎉 Awarded the qualification of recommendation for Outstanding Graduate of Zhejiang Province! ([ZJUI-News](https://mp.weixin.qq.com/s/zDORfjgwsuWj8OlwH1fZCQ))
 - *2024.12*: &nbsp;🎉🎉 Our team implemented the first Out-of-Order RISC-V processor design with IPC>1 in the history of UIUC ECE411 course!
 - *2024.10*: &nbsp;🎉🎉 Excited to share that I will be joining The Chinese University of Hong Kong as a Ph.D. student in Computer Science and Engineering under the supervision of [Prof. Bei Yu](https://www.cse.cuhk.edu.hk/~byu/) in Fall 2025!

-# 📖 Educations
+# 🎓 Educations
 <div style="display: flex; align-items: center; gap: 40px;">
     <img src="images/uiuc.jpg" alt="UIUC Logo" style="width: 150px;">
     <div>